- Plug-and-play 6-axis robot arm

 Model: GB-01

-The OrcaVue GlamBot brings the highly sought-after red carpet glambot camera motion to the photo booth industry at an approachable price.
+The OrcaVue GlamBot OG brings the highly sought-after red carpet glambot camera motion to the photo booth industry at an approachable price.
 Engineered with the operator in mind, the OrcaVue GlamBot is easily transported in a wheeled road case.
-Setup is a breeze, and you can be ready to capture show stopping videos in less than 3 minutes.
+Setup is a breeze, and you can be ready to capture show-stopping videos in less than 5 minutes.

-- Includes sixteen preloaded camera paths with 4 height options, 3 speeds, and mirroring for most moves; an additional 16 moves are available as an option.
+- Thirty-two preloaded camera paths with 4 height options, 3 speeds, and mirroring for most moves result in over 700 combinations

-- Arm with 5′-6″ reach allows high and wide angles for the ultimate in dynamic footage.
+- Arm with 5′-6″ reach and 9′ height allows high and wide angles for the ultimate in dynamic footage

 - Hardwired power/data connections to the GoPro & iPad running SnapPic